canonical/mysql-operator/docs/tutorial.md

 # Charmed MySQL tutorial
 The Charmed MySQL Operator delivers automated operations management from [day 0 to day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [MySQL Community Edition](https://www.mysql.com/products/community/) relational database.
 It is an open source, end-to-end, production-ready data platform [on top of Juju](https://juju.is/).
 As a first step this tutorial shows you how to get Charmed MySQL up and running, but the tutorial does not stop there.
-Through this tutorial you will learn a variety of operations, everything from adding replicas to advanced operations such as enabling Transcript Layer Security (TLS).
+Through this tutorial you will learn a variety of operations, everything from adding replicas to advanced operations such as enabling Transport Layer Security (TLS).
 In this tutorial we will walk through how to:
 - Set up your environment using LXD and Juju.
 - Deploy MySQL using a single command.
 - Access the admin database directly.